A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 It might be tempting to think about integrating equipment onto the vehicle but this should be avoided, nothing on the vehicle should need the vehicle to operate or be unable to be carried on foot.
 It is a simple load carriage device, nothing else; a crutch for the platoon commander, not something that would imperil the objective if not available.
 They are not fighting vehicles, nor do they provide protected mobility.

-Although 750kg is the target payload, more would allow soldiers’ individual bergens to be carried on a long approach march.
+Although 750kg is the target payload, more would allow soldiers’ bergens to be carried on a long approach march.

 3 – Mobility

 If a vehicle has a high terrain accessibility requirement, especially in snow, muskeg/bog, intertidal areas and swamps, it will usually have to sacrifice road speed and range.
 The enduring ‘tracks v wheels’ debate is just as valid for this as it is for any other but for vehicles that must have low surface compaction and high tractive force, the many penalties of tracks have to be accepted.
 An amphibious capability may also be an important requirement, with an additional set of qualifications such as wave height tolerance or the ability to climb out of a river.
 Whilst we might all be in favour of cake and the eating of cake, mobility requirements have to be realistic.
 It is generally accepted that for serious mobility, especially where low surface compaction or high tractive force is needed, tracks are superior to wheels.
 Another generally accepted fact is that tracks have higher running costs, create more vibration, are noisier and have higher fuel consumption than wheels.
-Extra-wide tracks can reduce ground pressure even further but the additional width might push a vehicle from internal to an external carriage.
+Extra-wide tracks can reduce ground pressure even further but the additional width might push a vehicle from an internal to an external carriage.

-Small wheeled vehicles can also be fitted with track units and tracks over wheels are also a common means of extending the mobility of normally wheeled vehicles..
+Small wheeled vehicles can also be fitted with track units and tracks over wheels are also a common means of extending the mobility of normally wheeled vehicles.

 Generally speaking, a platoon support vehicle will need to be as closely matched to the mobility of dismounted personnel as it can be, or even better.
 If all it has is road mobility, we might as well dispense with this whole thing and go straight to pickup trucks (maybe that is core to the debate), the role of terrain for light role infantry.